 After breakfast, we'll depart camp and return to Nelspruit for our flight to Livingstone, Zambia.
 From there, we'll drive a short distance to Victoria Falls—where we will be met and transferred to our lodge near Hwange National Park, Zimbabwe's largest park.

 As we pass grasslands and acacia woodlands en route to our lodge, we’ll enjoy a taste of the unspoiled beauty for which Hwange is famous.
 Comparatively undiscovered, the bush country park is known for its herds of sable antelope, an elegant animal with large, graceful horns.

 The evening is yours to spend at leisure before dinner at the lodge.

 Please note: On Day 6 for some departures, travelers will fly from Nelspruit to Johannesburg, with a connecting flight to Victoria Falls and a land transfer to Hwange National Park in Zimbabwe.

 Today, we rise early for breakfast before setting out for a morning game-viewing walk.
-In the afternoon, we'll return to our lodge to enjoy lunch and some time at leisure, before heading into the bush again for an afternoon game-viewing drive.
+In the afternoon, we'll return to our lodge to enjoy lunch and have a discussion about Gukurahundi, a series of genocidal massacres that plagued Zimbabwe in the 1980s.
+Then, we'll head into the bush again for an afternoon game-viewing drive.